-We recorded \$1.2 million and \$0.6 million of total stock-based compensation expense for the three months ended May 1, 2010 and May 2, 2009, of which \$0.1 million and \$0.1 million, was attributable to the Board of Directors.
+We recorded \$1.3 million and \$1.2 million of total stock-based compensation expense for the three months ended July 31, 2010 and August 1, 2009.
+We recorded \$2.5 million and \$1.8 million of total stock-based compensation expense for the six months ended July 31, 2010 and August 1, 2009.
 The stock-based compensation expense is calculated on an accelerated method for stock options and a straight-line basis for restricted stock over the vesting periods of the related equity grant.
 This charge had no impact on our reported cash flows.

-At May 1, 2010 and January 30, 2010, there was \$9.5 million and \$7.3 million of total unrecognized compensation cost related to unvested stock options and restricted stock grants of which \$0.1 million and \$0.1 million, was attributable to the Board of Directors.
-This cost is expected to be recognized over a weighted-average period of approximately three to eight years.
+At July 31, 2010, there was \$8.5 million of total unrecognized compensation cost related to unvested stock options and restricted stock grants.
+This cost has a weighted-average recognition period of 1.4 years.

 Comprehensive Income or Loss-Comprehensive income or loss represents all changes in equity during a period except those resulting from investments by and distributions to shareholders.
-Comprehensive loss for the three months ended May 1, 2010 and May 2, 2009 was \$2.0 million and \$1.8 million comprised of net loss minus net unrealized losses on our available-for-sale securities.
+Comprehensive loss for the three and six months ended July 31, 2010 and August 1, 2009 is as follows (in thousands):